rhjones/quilt-pattern-generator/README.md

 TODO
 - save (and share?) patterns
 - generate random set of blocks, then repeat pattern as larger block
+- fix HST yardage calculation (divide yardage in the middle of the process, instead of at the end)
 - include cutting and piecing instructions
 - style